Mordor, Warsaw: Characteristics

 Mordor is a colloquial name for a financial district in north Służewiec and west Ksawerów, with complexes of office buildings, many including headquarters of numerous domestic companies, and branches of many multinational corporations.
 While the number of rented office spaces in the area had been in decline since 2020, it used to be the largest financial district in Poland from its emergence in the 1990s to 2019, at its peak, including 83 office buildings.

 The area also features Westfield Mokotów, one of the largest shopping centres in the city, located at 12 Wołoska Street.
 Additionally, Mordor includes several headquarters of government agencies, including the Institute of National Remembrance, Ministry of the Interior and Administration, National Appeals Chamber, the National Fund for Environmental Protection and Water Management, National Public Prosecutor's Office, and Polish Post.
 Moreover, it features the headquarters of the Polish Television, a state media public broadcasting television network of Poland.
 The Institute of Ceramics and Building Materials of the Łukasiewicz Research Network, a national research institute of processing of nonmetal resources, including the manufacture of ceramics and building materials, mineral binding agents, and concrete, is also present in the district.

 The area includes the Warszawa Służewiec railway station at Logarytmiczna Street, forming part of the railway line no. 8 between stations Warsaw West and Kraków Main stations, operated by the Polish State Railways.
 In 2021, it served 657,000 passengers.
 The area is also connected to the tramway network, with tracks built alongside Woronicza, Wołoska, and Marynarska Streets, and ending with a turning loop near Suwak Street, and features the Mokotów tram depot and Woronicza bus depot at Woronicza Street.
 The prior houses the Tram Tradition Chamber, the museum of the history of trams in Warsaw.

 The neighbourhood also includes the Suwak Linear Park, stretching behind the buildings of Suwak Street, from Sasanki to Woronicza Streets, with an area of 2 ha.
 Additionally, the Monument to the Builders of Industrial Służewiec is displayed nearby at Suwak Street.
-It is a socialist realism sculpture depicting a bricklayer, dedicated to those who worked on the construction of the industrial district Służewiec in the 1950s.
+It is a socialist realism sculpture depicting a bricklayer, dedicated to those who worked on the construction of the industrial district of Służewiec in the 1950s.